aceinnolab/Inkycal/README.md

 # Raspberry-Pi-Google-Calendar-with-E-Paper-display
-A python  for rpi zero w to sync events from any online calendar to a beautiful E-Paper Display.
+A python script for the rpi zero w to sync events from any online calendar to a beautiful E-Paper Display, get live weather data and much more.

 **Attention, this repository has just been created.
 Please do not use it yet as there might be missing files.
 In a few days, it should all be working fine.
 Thanks for your patience.**